VertexUI/VertexGUI/Readme.md

-# Swift cross-platform GUI Application demo
+# Swift cross-platform GUI application demo

 This demo application runs on Linux and MacOS.
 A Swift version of at least 5.3 is required.